coopersimon/oxide-7/README.md

 - Pitch modulation: test
 - Fix the slight lag on audio (resampler delay?)
 - SPC timing is still off - most noticeable in Chrono Trigger but some games have occasional random notes.
+    - Apparently Square games are notorious for this - FF3(VI) and Super Mario RPG also have audio trouble.

 ##### System
 - Cleanup BCD mode